When is the best time to visit India?

 Best for: exploring Rajasthan’s regal sites, Jaisalmer Desert Festival

 Winter nears its end in February and temperatures start rising across the country.
 It’s a fantastic time to explore Rajasthan’s majestic Maharajah forts and palaces or journey into the Thar Desert without melting in the heat.
-You could even align your trip with the Jaisalmer Desert Festival to witness the colour and opulence of Rajasthani culture.
+You could even align your trip with the Jaisalmer Desert Festival to witness the color and opulence of Rajasthani culture.
 Expect elaborate camel processions, folk dancing, turban-tying competitions and traditional food.

 Best for: Holi Festival, the Golden Triangle